signaldust/bunny-jit/README.md

 There is also `make test` that will build everything and then run `run-tests.sh` to do some basic sanity checking (very limited for now).

-Any source files in `src/` are linked to `build/bjit.a` and each `tests/<name>.cpp` is compiled into a separate `bin/<name>` for testing purposes.
-After building you can use `bin/bjit` to test the library with the interactive front-end parser, but note that this doesn't actually run the code, it just compiles it into `out.bin`.
+Any source files in `src/` are compiled and collected to `build/bjit.a` and each `tests/<name>.cpp` is compiled into a separate `bin/<name>` for testing purposes.
+Any source files in `front/` are compiled into `bin/bjit` which you can use after building to test the library with the interactive front-end parser, but note that this doesn't actually run the code (yet), it just compiles it into `out.bin`.

-If you add files, there's no need to touch the `Makefile` as it's all magic.
+There should be no need to touch the `Makefile` at all just to add additional files unless you also need a new build-target (other than for a new test in `tests/` as those get their build-targets automatically).

 Should you somehow run into issues with automatic dependencies, type `make clean` to start fresh.
 Should not happen, but just in case.
 I hereby place the `Makefile`